Gift Ideas for Wine Lovers Besides Wine

 Who says gifts for wine lovers besides wine can’t include a bottle?
-Quite possibly the most perfect gift for a Cabernet lover, this complete gift set features the milestone 2015 Jordan Cabernet Sauvignon paired with two Riedel stemless wine glasses.
-Destined to be a new-classic duo, this vintage marked the 40th anniversary of Jordan Winery’s first harvest and this is the first-ever cabernet wine tumbler glass –all packaged in an elegant gift box made of recycled materials. $99 on the Jordan Winery website.
+Quite possibly the most perfect gift for a Cabernet lover, this complete gift set features the milestone 2016 Jordan Cabernet Sauvignon (the winery’s 40th anniversary vintage) paired with two Riedel stemless wine glasses.
+Destined to be a new-classic duo, this gift box includes the first-ever cabernet wine tumbler glass –all packaged in an elegant gift box made of recycled materials. $100 on the Jordan Winery website.
 Other Jordan gift ideas with wine accessories include the Jordan Cabernet with a wine barrel corkscrew (also pictured above).

 Cool Gift Ideas: Best Wine Gifts 2018